frndxyz/chainabstractionlayer/test/integration/swap/README.md

 ## Pre-requisites

 ### Node only
-To run the node based swap tests, a node of each chain (Bitcoin and Ethereum) is needed.
+To run the node based swap tests, a node of each chain (Wagerr and Ethereum) is needed.
 The following nodes were used to develop and run these tests:

-- *Bitcoin:* Regtest bitcoin core node.
+- *Wagerr:* Regtest wagerr core node.
 - *Ethereum:* Geth client in dev mode (5s blocktime).

 Ensure that the wallets are unlocked on these nodes.